gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_LicenseBoard/README.md

 * data/Licenses.json: a json list of all the licenses.
 An example file is provided.

 ##### Setup Required
+Set the note tag for the class of your heroes: &lt;BoardName:default> (change default to whatever you name your own board)

+You can have more than one board in the database, and set them individually on each class.

 Characters will start at license point 0,0 automatically at the beginning of a new game.

 To change this, add in &lt;StartingLicensePosition:x,y> in a character's classes note area.